 Adding Art to your Dream Journal

 I also recommend incorporating art in your dream journal whenever possible.
 It’s satisfying and makes reading your dreams later a real pleasure.
-Carl Jung often painted his dream images – in fact the infamous “Red Book”, Jung’s private journal, is about to be published for the first time, with many reproductions of his artwork that have never been seen before.
+Carl Jung often painted his dream images – in fact the infamous “Red Book,” Jung’s private journal, is now available. (for the reproductions of his artwork that have never been seen before, you’ll want the big version).
 A more modern example: a friend of mine blogs her dreams and uses found imagery to illustrate the feeling of the narrative.
 It’s obvious she has a lot of fun with this process and the results are often hilarious.

 We are just scratching the surface here, and of course there is no “right way” to do dream art.
 So how do you make art from your dreams?
 Leave a comment and let us know!

 The next article in this series is explores dreams and the human body.

 Cited: Hartmann, E. (2008).
 The central image makes “big” dreams big: the central image as the emotional heart of the dream.
 Dreaming 18(1); March 2008, pp. 44-57.